JennyGu-CFA/ETF-Analysis-AI-Demo/README.md

-# AI-Powered ETF Analysis Website
+# SMIF Stock & ETF Analysis Website

-This project was created as a demo for an Advanced Financial Modeling class.
+This project was created as a teaching demo for SMIF and Advanced Financial Modeling students.

-The class leveraged AI and prompt engineering to enhance students' Python skills and financial modeling expertise.
-Students used AI-assisted coding to build an interactive ETF analysis website that allows users to compare ETFs across key performance and risk metrics.

-## Features

-The website allows users to compare ETFs by:
+The website allows students to compare both individual stocks and ETFs using Python, Streamlit, and AI-assisted financial modeling.

+## Purpose

+The purpose of this project is to help students move beyond static spreadsheet analysis and develop an interactive, professional-style investment analytics dashboard.

+Students can analyze stocks and ETFs by comparing:

 - Cumulative returns
+- Normalized price performance
 - Annual returns
 - CAGR
 - Volatility
 - Sharpe ratio
 - Beta versus a benchmark
 - Maximum drawdown
-- Best year and worst year
+- Correlation
+- Rolling volatility

+## Example Tickers

+Students may compare individual stocks and ETFs such as:

+- AAPL
+- MSFT
+- NVDA
+- AMZN
+- META
+- JPM
+- LLY
+- SPY
+- QQQ
+- VOO
+- VTI
+- TLT
+- GLD
+- SGOV

-## Teaching Purpose
+## Teaching Applications

-This project demonstrates how AI can support financial modeling education by helping students:
+This app can be used in:

+- Student Managed Investment Fund
+- Advanced Financial Modeling
+- Investments
+- Portfolio Management
-- Structure Python code
+- Python for Finance
-- Debug financial analytics workflows
-- Build interactive dashboards
+- FinTech

-- Interpret ETF performance metrics
-- Connect financial theory with real-world investment analysis
+## Suggested Student Analysis

+For each stock or ETF, students should discuss:

+1. Investment thesis
+2. Return performance
+3. Risk and volatility
+4. Beta and market sensitivity
+5. Maximum drawdown
+6. Correlation with other holdings
+7. Role in the portfolio
+8. Final recommendation: Buy, Add, Hold, Trim, Sell, or Watchlist

 ## Tools Used